lmc2179/lmc2179.github.io/drafts/decisions.md

 * We **decline** to pursue further testing.
 Unknown to us, the second test would have shown the tumor is **benign**.
 This means our initial test provided a **_true negative (TN)_**.
 * We **decline** to pursue further testing.
 Unknown to us, the second test would have shown the tumor is **malignant**.
 This means our initial test provided a **_false negative (FN)_**.

 We can group the outcomes into "bad" outcomes (false positives, false negatives), as well as "good" outcomes (true positives, true negatives).
 However, there's a small detail here we need to keep in mind - not all bad outcomes are equally bad.
 A false positive results in costly testing and psychological distress for the patient, which is certainly an outcome we'd like to avoid; however, a false negative results in an untreated cancer, posing a risk to the patient's life.
-There's an important **asymmetry** here, in that the cost of a FN is much larger than the cost of a FP.
+There's an important **asymmetry** here, in that **the cost of a FN is much larger than the cost of a FP**.

 Let's be really specific about the costs of each of these outcomes, by assigning a score to each.
 Specifically, we'll say:
-* In the case of a True Negative (correctly detecting that there is no illness), nothing has really changed for the patient.
-Since this is the status quo case, we'll assign this outcome a score of 0.
+* In the case of a **True Negative** (correctly detecting that there is no illness), nothing has really changed for the patient.
+Since this is the status quo case, we'll assign this outcome **a score of 0**.
-* In the case of a True Positive (correctly detecting that there is illness), we've successfully found someone who needs treatment.
+* In the case of a **True Positive** (correctly detecting that there is illness), we've successfully found someone who needs treatment.
 While such therapies are notoriously challenging for those who endure them, this is a positive outcome for our system because we're improving the health of people.
-We'll assign this outcome a score of 1.
+We'll assign this outcome **a score of 1**.
-* In the case of a False Positive (referring for more testing, which will reveal no illness), we've incurred extra costs of testing and inflicted undue distress on the patient.
-This is a bad outcome, and we'll assign it a score of -1.
+* In the case of a **False Positive** (referring for more testing, which will reveal no illness), we've incurred extra costs of testing and inflicted undue distress on the patient.
+This is a bad outcome, and we'll assign it **a score of -1**.
-* In the case of a False Negative (failing to refer for testing, which would have revealed an illness), we've let a potentially deadly disease continue to grow.
+* In the case of a **False Negative** (failing to refer for testing, which would have revealed an illness), we've let a potentially deadly disease continue to grow.
 This is a bad outcome, but it's much worse than the previous one.
-We'll assign it a score of -100, reflecting our belief that it is about 100 times worse than a False Positive.
+We'll assign it **a score of -100, reflecting our belief that it is about 100 times worse than a False Positive**.

 We'll write each of these down in the form of a **payoff matrix**, which looks like this: